-Note: The views and opinions expressed here are those of the author and should not be assumed to reflect the views of Deep South Daily or its affiliates.Elizabeth Cobbins is a student at the University of Southern Mississippi.
+Note: The views and opinions expressed here are those of the author and should not be assumed to reflect the views of Deep South Voice or its affiliates.Elizabeth Cobbins is a student at the University of Southern Mississippi.
 After USM decided to stop flying the Confederate-emblem bearing Mississippi state flag several years ago, protesters began appearing weekly to protest the flags removal.
 Elizabeth has a message for them:

 “They try so hard to ‘preserve’ their heritage, but what they are really doing is harboring hate and racism.
 When has the Confederate flag or Mississippi state flag ever represented all people equally?
 The state flag reeks of injustice, oppression, and inequality, yet they still wave it proudly.